Bladder lesion removal

 What does this involve?

-This procedure is normally carried out under general anaesthetic and takes around thirty minutes.
+Bladder lesion removal is normally carried out under general anaesthetic and takes around thirty minutes.
 Your surgeon will insert a thin rod-like instrument with a tiny light and lens on the tip, called a cystoscope, into your urethra.
 A saline solution will then be passed through the cystoscope.
 Your surgeon will find the lesion and insert a special wire loop through the cystoscope which carries an electric current to cut or burn off the lesion.

 As you are admitted as a day case, you would normally be able to go home on the same day and there are few side effects.